jssteinberg/some-makeup/src/routes/style/info/fix.md

 ---

 - For `[hidden]`, this rule maintains the behaviour with higher specificity than browser CSS.
-- For `<source>`, ensure this relatively new element is not displayed.
-It has nothing to display and can affect styling. *A polyfill.*
+- For `<source>`, this ensures this relatively new element is not displayed.
+It has nothing to display and can affect styling. *This is a polyfill.*

 ```css
 [hidden], source {